 - Bankruptcy (and other similar orders) from the Insolvency Service

-- Fraud information may also come from Fraud Prevention Agencies.
+- Fraud information may also come from FPAs

-How will I know if my information is to be sent to a Credit Reference Agency or a Fraud Prevention Agency?
+Q: How will I know if my personal information is to be sent to a CRA or FPA?

-Why is my data used in this way?
+Q: Why is my personal information used in this way?

-Who controls what such Agencies are allowed to do with my data?
+Q: Who controls what CRAs are allowed to do with my personal information?

-All organisations that collect and process personal data are regulated by the Data Protection Act 1998, overseen by the Information Commissioner’s Office.
-All Credit Reference Agencies are in regular dialogue with the Commissioner.
+All organisations that collect and process personal information are regulated by the Data Protection Act 1998, and compliance with the Data Protection Act 1998 is overseen by the UK Information Commissioner’s Office.
+All CRAs are in regular dialogue with the Information Commissioner's Office.
 Use of the Electoral Register is controlled under the Representation of the People Act 2000.

-Can just anyone look at my data held at Credit Reference Agencies?
+Q: Can just anyone look at my personal information held at CRAs?

-No, access to your information is very strictly controlled and only those that are entitled to do so may see it.
+A: No, access to your information is very strictly controlled and only those that are entitled to do so, may see it.
 Usually that will only be with your agreement or (very occasionally) if there is a legal requirement.